-Self-Generating Revenue includes user fees for Planning Services and are set to recover but not exceed the costs associated with administering and delivering these services on a program basis including site inspections, legal inquiries.
-Ganaraska Forest membership and day uses, as well as bookings at the Forest Centre for education, weddings and camping.
-Special events, leasing lands and timber management are also included.
+Self generating revenue include user fees for planning services and are set to recover but not exceed the costs associated with administering and delivering there services on a program basis can include site inspections and legal inquiries.
+Ganaraska Forest membership and day passes, as well as bookings at the Forest Centre for education, weddings and camping.
+Special events, leasing lands, tree planting program revenues and timber management are also included.